-Trout: Not a terribly hot bite but on these guys.
-Look for a grassy flat with 1-5 feet of "clean" water. popping corks with a average sized live shrimp or white bait is a sure shot.
-Cast as far as you can ahead of your drifting boat till you find the fish on the flat.
-Gulp swimming minnows on a jig head have been a great artificial choice.
+Trout: Almost any grassy flat with 1-5 feet of clean water is holding these guys. popping corks with a average sized live shrimp is a sure shot.
+Cast as far as you can ahead of your drifting boat till you find the fish on the flat. fish have been best on the east wall and near cape haze.